Flybe Key Information Document

 I forgot my Ticket or my Boarding Pass what can I do?

 If you get to Check-In before the Check-In Deadline and forget your Ticket or have lost your boarding pass, do not worry, provided you can prove who you are and that you have a Booking we can print another copy for you, or your boarding pass.
 More information is available here: CHECK-IN.

 I missed my flight, what do I do?

 If you don’t take your outbound flight, without advising us in advance, or fail to cancel the flight before the Check-In Deadline, we will cancel your return or onward reservations.
 However, if you advise us in advance, or cancel the outbound journey on your Booking before the Check-In Deadline we will not cancel your subsequent flight reservations.

 If you contact us after the outbound Flight then your Booking will have been cancelled.
 If you contact us to advise us you would still like to travel, then where there is space in the same class of fare we will reinstate your Booking, or look at other options.
-If there is no available space, we will use reasonable efforts to transport you to your next or final destination.
-If there is an increase in fare you must pay the fare.
+If there is no available space, we will use reasonable efforts to transport you to your next or final destination on the next available service free of charge.
+If you wish to reinstate your booking but incorporate a different route, the fare difference and a change fee will be charged.
 More information is here.

 Something happened and I may not make my flight.
 Can you help?

 Should you be required to change any aspect of Flight due to unusual and unforeseeable circumstances beyond our control, the consequences of which could not have been avoided even if all due care had been exercised you must contact us as soon as practicable and we will use reasonable efforts to help you and transport you to your next Stopover or final destination, without recalculation of your fare.